 Dogs usually require a high protein diet, but there are still some low-fat meats that you can feed them for a healthy snack now and then.
 Turkey and chicken are lean meats that can be included in your dog’s diet without having too much of an impact on their waistline.
 Lean beef such as sirloin contains a small amount of fat and can also be fed in moderation to dogs who need to take it easy on the actual meat.

 Dogs need to eat meat, vegetables, and fruits to stay healthy.
 However, not all dogs are the same; they have different weights and needs that depend on their age or lifestyle.
-If you’re trying to figure out what diet is best for your pup’s health (or if they’re overweight), consult with a veterinarian first before making any drastic changes.
+If you’re trying to figure out what diet is best for your pup’s health (or if they’re overweight), consult a veterinarian before making any drastic changes.
 The most important thing is that you feed them food!

-There are some low fat or high protein foods that can provide your dog with nutrients, vitamins, and minerals without having too much of an effect on their waistline.
+There are some low-fat or high-protein foods that can provide your dog with nutrients, vitamins, and minerals without having too much of an effect on their waistline.
 Remember to consult a veterinarian before introducing any new types of food into your pet’s diet.